tamahhamat/LibraryApp/README.md

 3. run the backend sever using a command like
 - nodemon app.js
 - node app.js
-4. Run the front end server
+4. Run the front end server, prehaps using live server
 5. Open your web browser and navigate to http://localhost:800/.
 6. goodluck.